HR Analytics

 To find the right way, you have to check for the following points:

-- Finding how pandemic affected employee working experience
+• Finding how the pandemic affected employees working experience

 How does HR analytics matter?